NBPub/BeatLog/docs/Features/Database.md

 I have some ideas of things to add:
   - [Test Regex](/docs#adding-regex-to-logs) for log's failed lines
+    - provide more detailed information on how/where regex failed
+    - check **Time Skip** method only
   - Attempt to parse again and save into database
   - . . .